Teaching certificate revoked after sex incident

 While there, she and the first student kissed, then went to her bedroom where she continued kissing him.
 That student felt uncomfortable and left.

-The College’s discipline committee’s June decision found her guilty of professional misconduct and directed that her teaching certificate of qualification be revoked.
+The College’s discipline committee’s June decision found Collini guilty of the allegations of professional misconduct and directed that her teaching certificate of qualification be revoked.

 “The Member’s conduct involved the sexual, physical and emotional abuse of vulnerable students,” the decision said.
 “Moreover, the member’s conduct jeopardized the public’s confidence in the teaching profession.”

-The Committee also declined her request not to publish her name, given her concerns it would have a negative impact on her life and family.
+The committee also declined her request to not publish her name, despite her concerns doing so would have a negative impact on her life and family.

-They also did not accept that it would have negative impact on her life and family, and that a published name indicates the serious nature of the misconduct, acts as a deterrent, and ensures transparency.
+The panel did not accept that releasing Collini's name would have a negative impact on her life and family, and in its decision said that a published name indicates the serious nature of the misconduct, acts as a deterrent, and ensures transparency.

 Niagara Regional Police said last week that Collini has not been charged.